dhimmel/hackjohn/README.md

 ## Usage

+Follow these steps to run hackjohn:

+1. Clone this repository.
-Modify [`hackjohn.py`](hackjohn.py) with the parameters of your permit search.
+2. Modify [`config.py`](config.py) with with the parameters of your permit search.
-Add your 2Captcha API key (see the Captcha solving service section) and then set your tokens for Telegram, IFTTT, and/or Twilio to receive notifications (see the Notifications section).
+This includes your 2Captcha API key (see the Captcha solving service section) and your tokens for Telegram, IFTTT, and/or Twilio (see the Notifications section).
-Then simply run the hackjohn Python script in the `hackjohn` appropriate environment (see Environment section) with:
+3. Then simply run the hackjohn Python script in the `hackjohn` appropriate environment (see Environment section) with:

 ```shell
 python hackjohn.py